mussatto/mussatto.github.io/_posts/2016-09-24-adsense-analytics-blog.markdown

 ---
 layout: post
-title:  "Analytics, adsense in the blog"
+title:  "Analytics, adsense in jekyll blog"
 date:   2016-09-25 14:21:34
 categories: google analytics SEO
 ---

-In this post I will describe how I setup google analytics, google adsense and search in this blog.
+In this post I will describe how I setup google analytics, google adsense and search in this blog (jekyll).

 ### Google Analytics